 My intent is to make sure you grasp all those basic to intermediate concepts that will make you able to show off your photos and why not, reach a point where you can go even further without assistance, develop your skills and, maybe even start a career in photography.
-Bear in mind, I’m not a professional photographer and I can’t give you any business advice.
-If you want to start a career as a photographer I’m afraid I won’t be able to help and you’ll need to do your own research.

 This guide is a complete intro to landscape photography.
 One of the most complete guides you can find.
 I couldn’t avoid touching on the very basics of photography and mention some technicalities, you will find exhaustive explanation of basic concepts and intro to advanced ones, navigate each section depending on your knowledge level.